 Revegetation of degraded land, with native species, even in the centre of Sydney provides habitat and food for native birds.
 The Rozelle Bay Community Native Nursery raises and plants tubestock to revegetate pockets in Annandale.
 See also Native Plant Species List

-While it is unlikely that Kangaroos could co-habit with cars in urban areas, smaller animals and koala's probably could.
-However, feral and pet animals have eliminated many smaller native animals and there is not enough habitat for Koala's who survive on a single species of Eucalyptus.
+While it is unlikely that Kangaroos could co-habit with cars in urban areas, smaller animals and koala's probably could and possums do.
+Feral and pet animals eliminated many smaller native animals.
+However, there are Koalas living at Cambelltown

 Author: Marghanita da Cruz